NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Payloads-for-Requestors.page.md

 There are two *coding* entries within *ServiceRequest.category* which are key to driving workflow:
 1. Denotes the type of referral e.g. Transfer of care
-2. Denotes the use case and must be populated with the relevant use case from [use-case CodeSystem]( https://simplifier.net/nhsbookingandreferrals/usecases-categories-bars). e.g. Out of area, Mutual Aid or Call Assist.
-Please refer to the guidance in {{pagelink:core-SPUseCaseCategories-1.1.3, text:use-case categories}}
+2. Denotes the use case and must be populated with the relevant use case from [use-case CodeSystem]( https://simplifier.net/nhsbookingandreferrals/usecases-categories-bars). e.g. 999- CAS Validation.
+Please refer to the guidance in {{pagelink:core-SPUseCaseCategories-1.0.3, text:use-case categories}}

 Additionally, the *ServiceRequest.occurrencePeriod* **must** be populated with the time by which the receiving service must complete the validation (validation breach time).